HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

     home: "portal"
   addon:
     # Host of the addon applications
-    # If you are not running hybrid, you can leave this value empty and the Core host
+    # If you are not running hybrid, you can leave this value empty to use relative hostnames
     will be used
     # If you are running hybrid, you need to specify the FQDN of the Kubernetes
     deployment